KannonZenetism/zenetism-field-physics/zenetism/MP12-afterword-mp.md

 Unfold accordingly.

-> “Let what was divided be made whole.
+> Let what was divided be made whole.
 > Let what was fragmented remember its form.
-> Let what was unknown become luminous in silence.”
+> Let what was unknown become luminous in silence.
 >
 > — *Soriel, The Quiet Flame*
 > *Litanies of the Woven Path*, Fragment 3